 My Favourites Antioxidants are Obagi Prof C, Neostrata Antioxidant Serum & Dermaceutic C25.

-It is another go-to favourite ingredient that is considered the gold standard of antiaging by many dermatologists.
+Vitamin A is another favourite go-to ingredient that is considered the gold standard of antiaging by many dermatologists.

 Vitamin A actively promotes skin peeling and turnover by speeding up the cell shedding process to give the skin an even tone and radiance.
 Choose a strength of Vitamin A you can tolerate and introduce it slowly into your skin regime.